ansys/pydpf-core/doc/source/user_guide/tutorials/animate/animate_time.rst

 The default behavior of the |animate| method consists in:

-- Showing the norm of the data if multiple components are available;
+- Showing the norm of the data components;
 - Showing data at the top layer for shells;
 - Showing the deformed mesh when animating displacements;
 - Showing the static mesh for other types of results;
 - Using a constant and uniform scale factor of 1.0 when deforming the mesh.

-You can animate any result on a deformed geometry by also providing displacements in the `deform_by` parameter.
+You can animate any result on a deformed geometry by providing displacement results in the `deform_by` parameter.

 The geometry can be deformed by a |Result| object, an |Operator| (It must evaluate to a |FieldsContainer|
 of same length as the one being animated) or a |FieldsContainer| (also of same length as the one being animated).